Sucre

 Budget travel in Bolivia often starts around Local budget range, while a more comfortable city rhythm often starts around Mid-range daily budget.
 The route gets more expensive fastest when too many long transfers or premium gateway hotels are added.

-Intercity movement in Bolivia works best when you compare the main corridor between Sucre early and let the strongest mode lead the trip.
+Intercity movement in Bolivia usually works better if you compare the main corridor between Sucre early and let the strongest mode lead the trip.
 In some countries that means rail, in others flights or buses, but the route always gets better once one backbone is chosen properly.

 Open with the city that gives the cleanest first-night logistics in Bolivia.
 The trip usually improves when Sucre are sequenced by geography instead of by hype.